 Diagnosis of Elbow Pain

-Treatment For Elbow Tenonitis
+Treatment For Elbow Tendonitis

 Your chiropractor can also examine your elbow to help determine the nature of the condition.
-Diagnostic tools such as x rays may reveal early calcification of the tendons around the joint, which may be one reason why the problem keeps recurring.
-With proper therapy such as joint manipulation, ultrasound (which can help reduce inflammation and breakdown calcified deposits) and other therapeutic measures, your condition may be markedly improved.
+Diagnostic tools, such as x-rays, may reveal early calcification of the tendons around the joint, which may be one reason why the problem keeps recurring.
+With proper therapy, such as joint manipulation, ultrasound (which can help reduce inflammation and breakdown calcified deposits), and other therapeutic measures, your condition may be markedly improved.

 Other treatments for elbow problems include protective bracing and nutritional supplements such as bromelain (an enzyme helpful in reducing inflammation, found in pineapples).
 At Mountain View Pain Center, our chiropractors can help you get a correctly sized and fitted elbow support, as well as recommend the correct nutritional supplements to help your elbow condition.
 If you have any questions please feel free to contact us.

 We are double board-certified in pain management and specialize in spinal and neuromuscular pain conditions.
 Beyond providing safe and appropriate medication management options,We are highly-skilled experts in non-surgical interventions, using state-of-the art treatments to relieve pain and improve function.

 At Mountain View Pain Center, it is our mission to deliver the very best chiropractic care to all of our patients.
 Our Chiropractors deliver first class care incorporating the latest developments in treatment standards to make sure you get out of pain and stay out of pain.
 Contact any of our eight treatment offices to get started today!

 Mountain View Pain Center accepts almost every insurance plan.
 If you have been in a car accident, we accept all auto insurance providers as well.
 If you do not see your insurance plan in the list of major plans we work with, please contact our office to verify that we accept your plan provider.